Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Analysis

 \subsection{\ourmodel's interpretability}

 As \ourmodel computes \ac{QPP} based on generated relevance judgments, we analyze \ac{QPP} errors from the perspective of relevance judgment generation.
 Figure~\ref{fig:error} shows the \ac{QPP} errors of \ourmodel integrated with LLaMA-7B in predicting the performance of BM25 and ANCE in terms of RR@10 on TREC-DL 19 and 20; the error is defined as the distance between the RR@10 values predicted by \ourmodel and actual RR@10 values, namely ``predicted RR@10 minus actual RR@10.''
 We find that most RR@10 values predicted by \ourmodel tend to be smaller than the actual RR@10 values, indicating that \ourmodel performs less effectively in identifying relevant items than irrelevant ones in the top of the ranked list.
 Table~\ref{tab:confusion} shows the confusion matrices that compare relevance judgments made by TREC assessors~(i.e., relevance judgments in \textit{qrels}) and \ourmodel integrated with LLaMA-7B on TREC-DL 19 and 20.
+Table~\ref{tab:metrics} provides a detailed breakdown of \ourmodel's prediction performance for each class, including metrics such as Precision, Recall, and F1 score.
 We find that \ourmodel tends to wrongly predict some relevant items as irrelevant (false negatives), which provides a further interpretation of the \ac{QPP} errors we found above.
 Therefore, reducing false negatives in generating relevance judgments is a potential way to improve the \ac{QPP} quality of \ourmodel.
 We leave this exploration for future work.

+To show the superior interpretability of \ourmodel compared to other baselines, we provide a case study shown in Tables~\ref{tab:case1} and Tables~\ref{tab:case2}.
+Table~\ref{tab:case1} lists the predicted or ground-truth retrieval quality in terms of RR@10 of BM25 for the query ``who is Robert Gra'' on TREC-DL 2019.
+The predictions are made using widely-used unsupervised \ac{QPP} methods (WIG, NQC), supervised \ac{QPP} methods (BERTQPP, qppBERT-PL), and \ourmodel.

+We observe that the ground-truth RR@10 score for the query is 1, while the score predicted by \ourmodel is 0.5. \ourmodel infers RR@10 directly from the predicted relevance judgments for items in BM25's ranked list, we can conclude that while the top-ranked item is actually relevant to the query, \ourmodel mistakenly classified it as irrelevant.
+Table~\ref{tab:case2} provides supporting evidence by displaying the relevance judgments assigned by human annotators and \ourmodel for each item in BM25's ranked list.
+We found that \ourmodel fails to identify the top-ranked item as relevant.
+Specifically, \ourmodel does not identify the key part ``Captain Robert Gray'' in this item.
+This suggests that we could potentially improve \ourmodel's performance by further fine-tuning it to predict relevance on query--item pairs specifically related to influential historical figures.